-The following table shows the per ADS public offering price, per ordinary share public offering price and total public offering price, underwriting discounts and commissions and proceeds, before expenses, to us.
-These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional ADSs and ordinary shares.
+The following table shows the per ADS and total public offering price, underwriting discounts and commissions and proceeds, before expenses, to us.
+These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional 521,250 shares of ADSs.

-Total Per ADS (1) Per Ordinary Share (1) No Exercise (1) Full Exercise (1) Public offering price \$ 121.00 € 109.18 \$ 484,000,000.00 \$ 556,600,000.00 Underwriting discounts and commissions to be paid by us \$ 5.401440 € 4.873626 \$ 21,605,760.00 \$ 24,846,624.00 Proceeds, before expenses, to us \$ 115.598560 € 104.302590 \$ 462,394,240.00 \$ 531,753,376.00
+Total Per ADS No Exercise Full Exercise Public offering price \$ 86.50 \$ 300,587,500.00 \$ 345,675,625.00 Underwriting discounts and commissions to be paid by us \$ 4.7575 \$ 16,532,312.50 \$ 19,012,159.38 Proceeds, before expenses, to us \$ 81.7425 \$ 284,055,187.50 \$ 326,663,465.63 relating to clearance of this offering with the Financial Industry Regulatory Authority up to \$35,000.

-(1) Assumes an exchange rate of \$1.1083 to €1.00.

-The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately \$0.8 million.
-We have agreed to reimburse the underwriters for expense relating to clearance of this offering with the Financial Industry Regulatory Authority up to \$15,000.
 The underwriters have also agreed to reimburse us for certain of our expenses in connection with this offering.

+The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately \$0.9 million.
+We have agreed to reimburse the underwriters for expense

-Sales of ADSs and ordinary shares made outside of the United States may be made by affiliates of the underwriters.
+Sales of ADSs made outside of the United States may be made by affiliates of the underwriters.

 The ADSs are listed on the Nasdaq Global Select Market under the trading symbol "ARGX."
-The ordinary shares are listed on Euronext Brussels under the symbol "ARGX."

 We, our directors and officers have agreed that, without the prior written consent of Morgan Stanley & Co.
-LLC and Cowen and Company, LLC, we will not, during the period ending 60 days after the date of this prospectus supplement (the "restricted period"), (1) offer, pledge, sell, contract to sell, sell any option or contract to purchase, grant any option, right or warrant to purchase, lend, or otherwise transfer or dispose of, directly or indirectly, any ordinary shares, ADSs or any securities convertible into or exercisable or exchangeable for ordinary shares or ADSs; (2) enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of the ordinary shares or ADSs, whether any such transaction described in clause (1) or (2) above is to be settled by delivery of ordinary shares, ADSs or such other securities, in cash or otherwise; or (3) file any registration statement with the SEC (or the equivalent thereof in non-U.S. jurisdictions) relating to the offering of any ordinary shares, ADSs or any securities convertible into or exercisable or exchangeable for ordinary shares or ADSs.
+LLC and Cowen and Company, LLC, we will not, during the period ending 90 days after the date of this prospectus supplement, with respect to our directors and officers, and 60 days after the date of this prospectus supplement, with respect to us (the "restricted period"), (1) offer, pledge, sell, contract to sell, sell any option or contract to purchase, grant any option, right or warrant to purchase, lend, or otherwise transfer or dispose of, directly or indirectly, any ordinary shares, ADSs or any securities convertible into or exercisable or exchangeable for ordinary shares or ADSs; (2) enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of the ordinary shares or ADSs, whether any such transaction described in clause (1) or (2) above is to be settled by delivery of ordinary shares, ADSs or such other securities, in cash or otherwise; or (3) file any registration statement with the SEC (or the equivalent thereof in non-U.S. jurisdictions) relating to the offering of any ordinary shares, ADSs or any securities convertible into or exercisable or exchangeable for ordinary shares or ADSs.